google/qhbm-library/README.md

 cd qhbm-library
 ```

-Now you need to tell your local git client about the parent repo of your fork:
+Then, tell your local git client about the parent repo of your fork:
 ```
 git remote add upstream https://github.com/google/qhbm-library.git
 ```